Impact

 • If they loved me, they wouldn’t (or would) have…

-• After all I have done for them, you would think…
+• After all, I have done for them, you would think…

 These are signs that we have fallen into a trap from which there is only one escape.
 Instead of letting your disappointment rage at whoever has not done what you thought he or she should.
 Ask Jesus to help you trust Him to bring whoever, or whatever, you need into your life without demanding that it come your way.
-Having expectations is not wrong; just misplaced if they are applied to people.
+Having expectations is not wrong; they are misplaced if they are applied to people.

 Be Devoted to One Another